LiamCoop/jobTracker/README.md

 Currently live!
-Check it out: https://jobTracker-development.up.railway.app/
+Check it out: https://jobTracker-development.up.railway.app/ Sign up to start managing your job postings.

 ## JobTracker

 This tool seeks to provide access to a central repository where users can store and manage job postings independent of their job application workflow, without fear about the postings being removed, deleted or becoming otherwise unreachable.